-Brendon and Robyn (Owners/Managers) have seen their fair share of outback roads.
-They have travelled off-road in every state of Australia.
-Their latest adventure was to Cape York, for the fifth time, but for this trip they took an ex-army Land Rover Perentie.
+Brendon and Robyn (Owners/Managers) – we have seen our fair share of outback roads and have travelled off-road in every state of Australia.
+One adventure was to Cape York, for the fifth time, but for this trip we took two ex-army Land Rover Perenties.

 Travelling in a convoy of vehicles, Brendon and Robyn went up and back entirely on the Telegraph Track.
 Nolan Brook, on the Track, presented the wettest and trickiest challenge, as it has for the past few years.
 Of the 6 vehicles in the group, three had to be retrieved from the waters of Nolan Brook – a 2009 Toyota Hilux, a Mitsubishi Pajero and a 2000 Jeep Wrangler.

-The hero of the day was the Land Rover Perentie, which was at the ready to save the drowning vessels (sorry – vehicles!).
-The Pajero suffered more than $2000 worth of electrical damage but was drivable; the Jeep sputtered for a few days but recovered; the Toyota was written off and sent back to Cairns by barge.
+The hero of the day was our Land Rover Perentie, which was at the ready to save the drowning vessels (sorry – vehicles!).
+The Pajero suffered more than $2000 worth of electrical damage but was drive-able; the Jeep sputtered for a few days but recovered; the Toyota was written off and sent back to Cairns by barge.

-Here were some of the lessons that were learnt on the trip:
+Here are some of the lessons that we learnt on the trip:

 Toby has seen every corner of Australia, and everywhere in between, for both leisure and employment.
 In 2005 Toby and his wife Jess traveled the country for almost 2 years.
 Living out of the back of their 4×4, they tackled the Simpson Desert, Cape York, the Gibb River Road and many other iconic 4×4 tracks and destinations.